← Back to 史記

 使

 Cai Ze said: 'As for Qin's Shang Jun, Chu's Wu Qi, Yue's Da Fu Zhong—their ends, can they also be wished for?'
-Lord Ying knew that Cai Ze wished to distress him with persuasion, and again deliberately said: 'Why not possible?'
-Gongsun Yang's service to Duke Xiao: he exerted himself without divided thoughts, exhausted the public without regarding the private; He set up knife and saw to prohibit adultery and evil, believed in rewards and punishments to achieve governance; He exposed his innermost thoughts, showed his true feelings, bore resentment and blame, deceived old friends, seized Wei's Crown Prince Ang, secured Qin's altars and soil, benefited the hundred surnames, and finally for Qin captured generals broke enemies, expanded land a thousand li.
-Wu Qi's service to King Dao: he made private not harm public, slander not conceal loyalty, words not take casual agreement, conduct not take casual accommodation, not change conduct for danger, righteous actions not avoid difficulty, thus became hegemon lord of strong state, not declining calamity or misfortune.
+Lord Ying knew that Cai Ze wished to distress him with persuasion, and again deliberately said: 'Why not possible?
+In Gongsun Yang's service to Duke Xiao, he exerted himself without divided thoughts and exhausted the public without regard for the private; He used the knife and saw to restrain treachery and evil, and relied on rewards and punishments to bring order; He exposed his innermost thoughts, showed his true feelings, bore resentment and blame, deceived old friends, seized Wei's Crown Prince Ang, secured Qin's altars and soil, benefited the hundred surnames, and finally for Qin captured generals broke enemies, expanded land a thousand li.
+When Wu Qi served King Dao, he did not let private interest injure the public good or slander obscure loyalty.
+His words did not chase easy agreement, his conduct did not seek easy acceptance, he did not alter his course in danger, and he did not avoid hardship when righteousness required it.
+In this way he made his ruler a hegemon and his state strong, accepting disaster and peril without shrinking.
 Da Fu Zhong's service to the King of Yue: though his lord was distressed and humiliated, he was completely loyal without slackening, though his lord was severed and perished, he exhausted his abilities without leaving, successful without arrogance, noble and rich without pride and indolence.
 Like these three persons, certainly the extreme of righteousness, the principle of loyalty.
-Thus the gentleman dies difficulties with righteousness, views death as returning home; Living humiliated is not equal to dying honored.
-The scholar certainly has killing the body to complete fame, though righteousness is located there, though dying has no regret.
+Thus, the gentleman dies difficulties with righteousness, views death as returning home; Living humiliated is not equal to dying honored.
+A scholar may indeed sacrifice his body to complete his name.
+If righteousness lies there, then even in death he has no regret.
 What makes it impossible?'

 31